observatorium/obsctl/README.md

   obsctl logs get [command]

 Available Commands:
-  labels      Get labels of a tenant. labelvalues Get label values of a tenant. series      Get series of a tenant.
+  alerts      Get alerts of a tenant. labels      Get labels of a tenant. labelvalues Get label values of a tenant. rules       Get rules of a tenant. rules.raw   Get configured rules of a tenant. series      Get series of a tenant.

 Flags: